 Bat Damage

 Bat guano and urine can damage the insulation and structure of the house.
 Bat waste is acidic and will rot wood and drywall.
-It will also cause stains in the ceiling and walls as well as leave behind an awful odor that is very hard to remove with just regular cleaning products.
+It can also stain ceilings and walls, as well as leave behind an unpleasant odor that can be difficult to get rid of with regular cleaning products.

-Their droppings can harbor dangerous mold spores, which can pose serious health problems for you and your loved ones.
+In addition, their droppings make a perfect home to dangerous mold spores that can cause serious health issues for you and your family.
 It is important that bats be removed as soon as possible to avoid health risks and damage to your home.

 Bat Exclusion